sled-group/compute-guide/whistler/storage.md

 ---
 # Storage

-Whistler comes with two 3.8TB SSD disks.
-The first is mounted at `/` (the root directory) and the second is mounted at `/data/`.
-The first is intended to be used for the Ubuntu system and home directories; the second is intended to be used for large file storage.
+Whistler comes with three 4TB SSD disks.
+The first is mounted at `/` (the root directory), the second is mounted at `/home` and the third is mounted at `/data`.
+The first is intended to be used for the Ubuntu system, the second for home directories; the third is intended to be used for large file storage.

 You should store large files like datasets and training checkpoints under `/data/<uniqname>`.